PyLink/PyLink/docs/technical/pmodule-spec.md

 ## The final checklist

 In short, protocol modules have some very important jobs.
-If any of these aren't done correctly, you will be left with a broken, desynced services server:
+If any of these aren't done correctly, you will be left with a very broken, desynced services server:

 1) Handle incoming commands from the uplink.